Understanding How Life Insurance Works Might Be Simpler Than You Think

 Applying for Life Insurance

 Securing a life insurance policy begins by requesting a quote.
 A quote is an estimate (from an insurer) of the amount money you'll be charged in monthly premiums for the amount of coverage you seek.
 It is important to note that a quote is not a formal-contractual offer, but an estimate.
 The actual amount you pay for coverage could be more or less than your quoted premium rate.
 This is because the way term life insurance works, it's not until your application goes through underwriting that you get your final offer.
 The more forthcoming you are in answering questions while requesting a quote, the more accurate the quote you receive is likely to be.
-Once you've requested your quote, whether online or by speaking to a licensed insurance agent, you'll be asked a series of personal questions to begin the application process.
+Once you've requested your quote, whether online or by speaking to a licensed life insurance agent, you'll be asked a series of personal questions to begin the application process.
 The questions may feel a bit intrusive, but they aren't intended to invade your privacy.
 Rather, each question you may be asked relates directly to the amount of premium you'll pay.

 Things You May Be Asked During Your Application Process Include: